open-telemetry/opentelemetry-collector-contrib/receiver/azuremonitorreceiver/README.md

 ## Metrics

 Details about the metrics scraped by this receiver can be found in [Supported metrics with Azure Monitor](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/metrics-supported).
-This receiver adds prefix "azure_" to all scraped metrics.
+This receiver adds the prefix "azure_" to all scraped metrics.

 [beta]: https://github.com/open-telemetry/opentelemetry-collector#beta
 [contrib]: https://github.com/open-telemetry/opentelemetry-collector-releases/tree/main/distributions/otelcol-contrib